I’d always wondered why most Finns are so smart. Then I went to the Helsinki Book Fair 2016 and realised why.

 My personal experience with my Finnish friends is that regardless of education level, most Finns can think on their own terms.
 This is of course as opposed to blindly believing in abstract subjective statements like “hard work is always good”.
-Professor Edward Dutton also wrote in an academic article that Finns are by far the most intelligent Europeans, with an average IQ of 111.
+Dr Ed Dutton also wrote in an academic article that Finns are by far the most intelligent Europeans, with an average IQ of 111.

 Average IQ and education levels aside, why are Finns so smart?